causaest/onrbooks/rbooks-online-extras.md

 06. Let's Git started, by Jennifer Bryan: https://happygitwithr.com/

 Covers key workflows to integrate Git and GitHub into daily work with R and R Markdown.

+07. Surrogates: Gaussian process modeling, design and optimization for the applied sciences, by Robert B. Gramacy: https://bookdown.org/rbg/surrogates/

+In statistics, predictive equations derived from a fitted model can act as a surrogate (a substitute) for the data-generating mechanism.
+Gathering data is expensive, and sometimes getting exactly the data you want is impossible or unethical; a surrogate could represent a much cheaper way to explore relationships, and entertain “what ifs?”.